bilalkhan-software-dev/multi_vendour_marketplace_microservices/ReadMe.md

   * The payment first goes to the **admin’s account**.
   * The admin then **distributes earnings to each seller** using the relevant **Order ID** and **Seller ID**.

+ ---

+## Event-Driven Design with SAGA and CQRS Pattern Implementation
 [View on Eraser![](https://app.eraser.io/workspace/3HoiqIF3baeAFIL1cqlW/preview)](https://app.eraser.io/workspace/3HoiqIF3baeAFIL1cqlW)

 ## 🏗️ System Architecture Overview